aksalatdev/Excel2Word2PDF-Automation/README.md

 # Excel to Word to PDF Automation

 This Python script automates the process of generating PDFs from Excel data by filling a Word template with data from an Excel sheet, then converting it to PDF.
+This repository contains a Python script designed to automate the process of generating PDFs from Excel data, which is particularly useful for my current work of automating document generation tasks.
+The script fills out a Word template using data from an Excel sheet and converts the completed Word documents into PDFs.
+This automation significantly reduces manual work and improves efficiency in managing bulk document creation.

 ## Prerequisites